What is whiplash?

 The biggest danger with whiplash injuries is that the symptoms can take years to develop.
 Too often people don’t seek treatment until more serious complications develop.
 Even after whiplash victims settle their insurance claims, some 45% report they still suffer with symptoms two years later.

-In the past a typical whiplash injury, where no bones were broken, was hard to document.
-Soft tissue injury didn’t show up on normal x-rays/radiographs and insurance companies would deny coverage.
+In the past, a typical whiplash injury, where no bones were broken, was hard to document.
+Soft tissue injury didn’t show up on normal x-rays/radiographs, and insurance companies would deny coverage.
 Literally adding insult to injury, the patient suffering all too real pain was considered to be a fraud, a liar, or at best a hypochondriac.
-New imaging devices (CAT Scans, Magnetic Imaging, and Ultra Sound) now show soft tissue injury and insurance companies now cover most whiplash injuries.
+New imaging devices (CAT Scans, Magnetic Imaging, and Ultrasound) are now able to show soft tissue injury and insurance companies cover most whiplash injuries.
 When no bones are broken and the head doesn’t strike the windshield, typical symptoms are as follows: 62% to 98% complain of neck pain, which typically starts two hours up to two days after the accident.
 This is often the result of tightened muscles that react to either muscle tears or excessive movement of joints from ligament damage.
 The muscles tighten in an effort to splint and support the head, limiting the excessive movement.

 Pain in the neck, shoulders, head or the base of the skull that occurs after a motor vehicle accident is often called “whiplash.”
 Most patients with whiplash recover in a few weeks or at most, a few months, but 15 to 20% of people develop chronic pain.
 Whiplash is not a trivial problem, because once it has occurred, only 70% have recovered completely by one year and only 82% have recovered completely by two years.
 In addition to neck pain, there are many symptoms associated with the whiplash syndrome and include sleep problems, poor concentration and memory, blurry vision, ringing in the ears, fatigue, and weakness.